 Qt Script Debugger Manual

-The Qt Script debugger is a tool for debugging script execution in Qt applications that use Qt Script.
+The Qt Script Tools module provides a debugger for script execution in Qt applications that use Qt Script.
 Application developers can embed the debugger into their application through the QScriptEngineDebugger class.
 This manual describes how to use the debugger.
 We assume that the reader is somewhat familiar with general debugging concepts and existing debugging tools.

 We assume that the debugger has been integrated into the application through the QScriptEngineDebugger::standardWindow() function, which provides the standard debugger configuration.